pybodensee/pybodensee/content/meetups/meetup-3.md

 ## Details
 In third PyBodensee Meetup we will discuss about different approaches to organize Python code, create modules, packages and executables.

-We will meet at 19:00 Uhr on 28th June 2024.
+We will meet at 19:00 Uhr on 02 July 2024.
 Please drop an email at ``pybodensee at gmail dot com`` or via [Contact Us form](/pages/contact/).

 ## Agenda